PRTG Manual: Remote Probe Setup via Device Tools

 To accept remote probes, select one of the following settings:

-- Specify IP addresses: Specify selected IP addresses that accept incoming connections.
+- Specify IP addresses: Specify IP addresses that accept incoming connections.

 Step 2.2: Allow IP Addresses

-In the Allow IP Addresses field, you can enter the IP address of the computer on which you want to install a remote probe.
+In the Allow IP Addresses field, you can enter the IP address of the target system on which you want to install a remote probe.
 You can also enter the word any.
 This sets the PRTG core server to accept remote probe connections from any IP address.

 If you use any, make sure that you only write the word in lower case.
-Any other variations are not valid.
+Other variations are not valid.

-Changing other settings is not required.
+Other settings are not required.
 For details about the fields for Access Keys, Deny IP Addresses, and Deny GIDs, see section Core & Probes.

 When you are done, click Save to save your settings.